 - Guacamole if you love it like we do

-- Make a taco cheese sauce if you'd like to?
+- Shredded cheese or make a taco cheese sauce if you'd like to?
 Just use the cheese sauce recipe in this post and add 2 teaspoons cumin, easy!

 - For those not eating the chips, you could also offer organic tortillas, which I can find at our local grocery store now!

 - For those who are gluten-free or corn-free but not low-carb: you could make some rice for a rice bowl

 - Sliced tomatoes, salsa, OR do we what did and make this...